tsipkens/atems/README.md

 The main scripts demonstrate further use of the code for specific scenerios.
 We consider three such scripts:

 The `main_0` script present use of the `agg.seg` general segmenter function, described below, and how to read in one's own images.
+Data is written to an Excel file for examination external to Matlab.

-The `main_kmeans` is designed to specifically investigate the *k*-means approach to aggregate-level segmentation.
+The `main_kmeans` script is designed to specifically investigate the *k*-means approach to aggregate-level segmentation.
 By default, this is done on the sample images provided in the `images/` folder included with this distribution.
-This script will also read in some binaries produced by the `agg.slider` method for comparison.
-This script supports a European Aerosol Conference submission by the authors ([Sipkens et al., 2020][eac20]).
+This script will also read in some binaries produced by the `agg.slider` (manual) method for comparison.
+Finally, the primary particle size is computed for the *k*-means binaries and is plotted for the user.
+This script supports a European Aerosol Conference submission ([Sipkens et al., 2020][eac20]).

+The `main_auto` script runs through most of the fully automated technqiues provided with this program (e.g., *k*-means, Otsu, PCM, etc.), applying them to the images provided in the `images/` folder.
+Binary overlay images are shown for each method for comparison.

 ## 2. Aggregate segmentation package (+agg)